Blog, Random Places We Go (Photos)

 Mystery and Mirrors

-The Highlands of Scotland, with all of its history and mysticism, with its struggle for freedom and bloodshed, was one of the most peaceful places I have been.
+The Highlands of Scotland, with its history and mysticism, struggle for freedom, and bloodshed was one of the most peaceful places I have been.
 Isolated by its barren lands yet consumed by its beauty, it was a paradox that touched me deeply.

 How could such bareness and lack of color produce such overwhelming beauty?
 How can a place engrossed with emptiness be overflowing with an undeniable presence?